prince-kr-gupta/Civic-Pulse/README.md

 # 🚨 Civic Pulse

-### Crowdsourced Civic Issue Reporting & Resolution Platform
+### Crowdsordeycyy Civic Issue Reporting & Resolution Platform

 Civic Pulse is a full-stack web application that allows citizens to report civic issues such as potholes, garbage, broken streetlights, water problems, and other public infrastructure issues.